Frequently Asked Questions (FAQs)

-- For Teen Courses ONLY (20/20 Teen courses and 10/10 Teen courses) SROM will pick up all Teen course students at DIA before their course, and drop them off at the end of their course at DIA.
-A SROM Staff member will be waiting to pick up your teen at 1pm on the given start date of their Teen course.
+- For Teen Courses ONLY (20/20 Teen courses and 10/10 Teen courses) SROM will pick up all Teen course students at Laramie Regional Airport before their course, and drop them off at the end of their course.
+A SROM Staff member will be waiting to pick up your teen at 1 pm on the given start date of their Teen course.

-- For their return flight, SROM will shuttle students to DIA in the early morning after their course ends.
-It takes around 3 hours to get to DIA from Laramie, so the SROM van will not arrive at DIA until 9am.
-Please do not schedule a return flight earlier than 12:30pm.
+- For their return flight, SROM will shuttle students to Laramie Regional Airport in the early morning after their course ends.

 - Please note that these special travel accommodations are for TEEN COURSES ONLY.

 How do I know if the gear I’m planning on bringing is sufficient?